 Many people ask me about the techniques I use on the river.
 This is an important element to your day as all guides have different approaches.

 I use a couple different methods of fishing that allows us to cover lots of water in search of holding fish.
 Some days we will cover 14 miles of river.
 Covering water like this certainly helps us find fish, but also allows my customers to see some pretty amazing scenery.
 Side drifting is a “hands on” approach to Steelhead fishing that has fishermen casting out.
 I pace the current speed with the drift boat allowing for long drifts in potential holding water.
 Bobber dogging is the other method and it closely resembles side drifting.
 Bobber dogging simply adds a strike indicator/bobber/float to the equation.
 The technique does allow us to stay in likely holding water a little better as rivers drop and the technique also does a better job of avoiding snags.
 Both techniques are fun, interactive and in the end, my clients really enjoy the “hands on” aspect of the fishing we do.

 For multi-day trips, or to come in the night before, many of my clients stay at the Garibaldi House.
 The Garibaldi House is very accustomed to catering to fishermen.
 They’re up early making breakfast and can send you away to your day on the water with a lunch fit for a king.
-My clients receive special pricing with the Garibaldi House, so be sure to mention that you’re fishing with Lance to receive your 20% off.
+My clients receive special pricing with the Garibaldi House, so be sure to mention that you’re fishing with Lance Fisher Fishing to receive your discount.

 Do you have a larger group?
 No problem!
 I work with several other guides to accommodate such a trip.